Why You MUST Call Your Trading Partners Back

 Your split partners are no different.
 In fact, you should treat them better than your clients.
 They are “in the trenches” with you, day after day and week after week.

-Your client of 10 years may disappear tomorrow (especially in these turbulent times), but your TE partners will be always be here.
+Your client of 10 years may disappear tomorrow (especially in these uncertain times), but your TE partners will be always be here.
 Unless, that is, you treat them as an annoyance or a bother to the things that you really thought were important at the time.

 You know it’s the right thing to do, so why do you not follow through?
 Too busy?
 That’s a poor excuse, and you are better than that.
 That statement equates to “My dog ate my homework.”